Belagavi Karnataka, India Travel Guide

 Belagavi has an Indian Army Cantonment, but this area is not typically open for tourist exploration.

-Belagavi's location in the Western Ghats foothills means access to beautiful natural attractions, especially during the rainy season.
+Belagavi's location in the Western Ghats foothills means access to beautiful natural attractions, especially in the wet season.

 Near Belagavi, this fort offers scenic views, especially during monsoon.
-A popular local picnic spot.
+A well-liked local picnic spot.

 Spectacular waterfall (approx 60 km), often called the "Niagara of The republic of india".
 Best during/after monsoon.

 Hill station in Maharashtra (70 km).
-Known for rainfall, lush greenery, numerous waterfalls during monsoon.
+Known for rainfall, verdant foliage, numerous waterfalls during monsoon.
 Breathtaking vistas.

 Near Gokak, picturesque waterfall formed by Markandeya River.
 A tranquil natural escape.